meistens/Paystack-new/src/readme.md

 - Connection timeout (reset your router or switch off and on your internet connection)

+- Typeerror|invalid_header despite your code looking alright (make sure you are in the directory where the file is, run the command on your terminal)
 <!-- ## Description

 Step by step guide on how to integrate paystack on your app.